10 Best Herbal Teas For Prostatitis

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, has been explored for its potential therapeutic benefits in managing symptoms of prostatitis, an inflammation of the prostate gland.
+Urtica dioica, commonly known as stinging nettle, has been used in traditional herbal medicine for its potential anti-inflammatory and diuretic properties.

 silybum marianum tea